ryanczm/Analytic-Musings/notes/fa/fa.md

     * Relegation teams fighting end of the season.
     * Mid table teams with no ability to leapfrog in the table or cannot qualify for the next tier competition (CL, UEL, Conference)
     * Title winners having won already end of season (doesn't happen often in EPL though unlike BL or L1)
+    * Some kind of score that increases or decreases depending on the position in table and number of games left
 * **Informed fan feature**
     * Some sentiment indicator of reddit/forum results - only if the informed fans have predictive power.
     * Confounds with starting XI feature - sometimes fans know better than the manager if a starting lineup sucks or will win the game.